Content Marketing Workshop. Sign up to start becoming more efficient AND effective at using Content to achieve your goals!

-As gender stereotyping affects every girl child in India, teaching them to look beyond pinks and princesses becomes even more pertinent.
+As gender stereotyping affects every girl child in India, teaching kids to look beyond pinks and princesses becomes even more pertinent.

 By Sandhya Renukamba

 An article at Huffingtonpost has recently been doing the rounds on social media networks.
 The author rues the fact that the only clothing available for his daughter was in shades of pink, with the inevitable Disney Princesses or Barbie printed on them.
 Why, he argued, did manufacturers not make gender neutral clothing for girls?
 To increase sales!

 Many Indian mom who go shopping for children’s clothes have also faced this problem of pink and blue.
 As Anitha Ramkumar, a fellow blogger puts it, “If you are looking for non-pink, non-Disney characters, slightly loose, appropriate clothing, something that will withstand the running and climbing, and something that is not a mini version of adult clothing you might as well grow your own cotton and weave your own clothes.”

 I followed the comments on the article with interest – these were today’s women, in every sense, and I was keen on finding out what they had to say.
 “The aisles in toy stores here scare me”, commented Nitya Kartik. “(There are) aisles of blue hued toys for boys, (and) aisles of violently pink ones for girls.”
 To which Subhashree Beeman replied, “I think these stores should have a gender-neutral aisle where mommies like us can shop without heartache.”

 Heartache is right.
 Ever since my daughter was born, I too have faced the pressure of dressing her in “suitably girly clothes”.
 She often has trouble with peers, all big-time into the latest fashion, divided by gender.
 As Namrata Vora, who works for Aarti Home, an NGO for the girl child, also a mother of two girls, says, “If all little girls see is pink and shiny they will think that is normal.”